hxyulin/prj/README.md

    ```bash
    prj add --name myproject --type Cargo --path /home/user/myproject
    ```

+   To add a project interactively, you can use `prj add` without any arguments.

 2. **List Projects**:
    ```bash
    prj list
    ```

+   For an interactive list, you can use `prj list --interactive`, and multi selection can be enabled with `prj list --interactive --multi`.

 3. **Clone a Repository**:
    ```bash